Approved by the Board of Governors, 2016/12/14; Reviewed, revisions approved 2019/10/08

 14. Complaints Against Staff or Faculty

-14.1 In cases where the respondent is a faculty or staff member a complaint may be initiated through the Sexual Violence Response Office, which will ensure that the complaint is provided to the appropriate office under applicable collective agreements and University policies.
-The Sexual Violence Response Office will outline respective processes for the complainant.
+14.1 In cases where the respondent is a faculty or staff member a complaint may be initiated through the Centre, which will ensure that the complaint is provided to the appropriate office under applicable collective agreements and University policies.
+The Centre will outline respective processes for the complainant.

 15. Records of Investigations and Outcomes

-15.1 Written records will be retained with respect to a complaint investigation and its resolution.
+15.1 Written records will be retained by the Centre with respect to a complaint investigation and its resolution.
 The University will comply with all criminal legal subpoenas, civil court ordered requests for records, or as required under FIPPA.